Cecca99/footballers_comparation_algorithm/README.md

 This repository is structured in the following way:

-- data: This folder contains all data retrieved, manipulated, and used in the analyses.
+- **data:** This folder contains all data retrieved, manipulated, and used in the analysis.
 Specifically:
-  - sss
+  - `5difenders_data.csv` Contains useful and up-to-date (2023-2024 season) data about the 5 players most similar to Acerbi.
+  - `5difenders_list.pkl` Contains the list of 5 players most similar to Acerbi with personal data about the players such as team, position and year of birth.
+  - `football_stats_2022_2023.pkl` Original dataframe retrieved from the *FBref* platform related to the 2022-2023 season.
+  - `not_sorted_defenders.pkl` Players analysed and their stats.
+  - `players.pkl` Data about all the players retrieved from *FBref* (no stats).
+  - `sorted_defenders.pkl` Players analysed and their stats (sorted in a increasing way by their distance from Acerbi).
+  - `sorted_defenders_nostats.pkl` Players analysed (sorted in a increasing way by their distance from Acerbi).
+  - `stats_per_90_clean.pkl` Dataframe with all the stats of the player transformed in *per90* stats.
+It contains an index which indentifies each player univocally.